SarahGrevy/Supremcourt_Mapping/README.md

-# Mapping Supremcourt Cases By Aggreeable and Disagreeable Cases
+# Mapping Supremcourt Cases By Aggreeable and Disagreeable Language

 Final project for Data and Databases class at Columbia Journalism School.